YashMarmat/Mini-Discord/readme.md

 2) An event type "chat_message" is passed which basically invokes a python function "chat_message" (the function sends an event type of "new_message" which when received on frontend side (present in room.js), appends a new message in the chat room).

 3) Lastly, we are storing the user message in DB by `Message.objects.create(user=self.user, room=self.room, content=message)`.

+* NOTE: the entire ChatConsumer is quite big in length so in order to avoid consumption of extra spaces in this documentation, i have not included the class here but you can get the entire ChatConsumer class from <a href="https://github.com/YashMarmat/mini-discord/blob/master/chat/consumers.py">here</a>.

 <p><a href="#top">Back to Top</a></p>